czarandy/mtgptresults/README.md

 ## Contributing

-The site loads all data statically from three data files: `players.json`, `recent.json`, and `tournaments.json`.
-These are used for the three types of views: player, recent (the initial page showing tournament summaries), and tournament.
-If you want to add more tournaments or correct any data, make your desired changes in the `data` folder.
+The site loads all data from the `tournaments.json` data file.
+From this it generates two derived views: `players.js` and `recent.js`, which correspond to the views for player pages and the recent tournament views (the initial page that includes tournament summaries).

+If you want to make any changes or corrections, make them to the `tournaments.json` file:

 1. [Fork this repository](https://help.github.com/articles/fork-a-repo/).
-2. Edit `tournaments.json` and `recent.json`.
+2. Edit `tournaments.json`.
 3. Commit your changes to your fork.
 Write [good commit messages](https://github.com/erlang/otp/wiki/writing-good-commit-messages).
 4. [Submit a pull request](https://help.github.com/articles/using-pull-requests/).

-NB: `players.json` is generated automatically and does not need to be changed.

 ## Development